dkandalov/dkandalov.github.io/micro-blog.md

 More #kotest #rants... `shouldHaveSize()` is helpful enough to print the whole (actual) list when sizes don't match.
 Good idea unless the list contains large data classes.
 Good luck scrolling around Gradle output for the failure message.
 OTOH, it could be symptom of a bad test 🤔

 #### 2023/10/05
-Another #kotest #rant is that most of its matchers don’t show diff window in IntelliJ with JUnit5 runner.
+Another #kotest #rant is that most of its matchers don't show diff window in IntelliJ with JUnit5 runner.
 It tries but most matchers throw `AssertionError` (no diff) and some `AssertionFailedError` (has diff) 🤷😒 Makes you wonder if kotest authors actually use it via IntelliJ.

 #### 2023/10/04
 Kotest has `eventually()` function which retries lambda until it succeeds or times out.
 Not the best idea to use it across all tests in the first place, but in addition kotest prints stack trace from the first and the last failure, so you end up scrolling down 🤦‍ #kotest #rant